erpankajk4/thePortfolio-assignment/README.md

 ## Features
 - Updated all project libraries and resolved UI and library errors.
+- Data integration for both Light and Dark UI.
 - Utilized dynamic data integration from the provided API endpoint.
 The `axios` library was employed for data fetching.
 - Employed Redux Toolkit for efficient state management.
 - Implemented filtering and sorting according to assignment instructions, updating state in each component based on `sequence`, `forEducation`, `enabled`, etc.